kklingenberg88/GRC-Write-Up/02-iso27001-statement-of-applicability/README.md

 The Statement of Applicability (SoA) is one of the most misunderstood artifacts in ISO 27001.
 This project requires you to build a **risk-driven SoA that explicitly excludes controls and defends those exclusions**.

+Remember, as a GRC professional you may audit - and your career depends on transparency, radical honesty and ability to implement change while exercising sound judgement, insight and technical know how.
+Bonus if you can do it for both technical and non technical people as executives will often look to you as a SME.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐
 │                      SOA: JUNIOR VS EXPERIENCED APPROACH                    │